Flaherty wins 4th straight start and Cardinals beat Nationals 8-4 - NewsBreak

 Flaherty (7-5) allowed three runs, three hits and three walks in six innings with seven strikeouts.
 He had not won four starts in a row since an 8-0 stretch from April 7 to May 19, 2021.

+“Good things happen when you get ahead,” Flaherty said.
+“A lot of things that I’ve been trying to work on and get better throughout the year, from getting ahead and fastball command, I did a lot better job of that today.”

-His hot streak this year followed a slump in which he went 0-1 over four starts.
+His hot streak this year followed a slump in which he went 0-1 over five starts.

+“Jack, he was on the attack from the first inning,” Cardinals manager Oliver Marmol said.
+“His stuff looked really good.
+Commanded the fastball extremely well, got a lot of swing and miss on the curveball, miss on the slider and changeup.”

 Chris Stratton pitched a perfect seventh and Kyle Leahy relieved after a 38-minute rain delay.
-Leahy got one out and JoJo Romero the final five.
+Leahy got one out and JoJo Romero the final five for the Cardinals, who are last in the NL Central at 40-53.

+“We just got to play well every day and put a bunch of wins together,” Goldschmidt said.
+“So, if we do that, we got a chance.”

 Nationals All-Star Josiah Gray (6-8) gave up four runs and 10 hits in five innings.